Streams your screen back

 No. Your phone just loads a webpage. iPhone users can tap "Add to Home Screen" for a fullscreen, app-like experience — still no App Store involved.

-Enable it in the admin panel and your PC screen (or a single window) appears live behind the on-screen controller.
-The stream is captured via Windows Graphics Capture and sent peer-to-peer — your video never passes through our servers.
+Turn it on in the admin panel and your PC screen — or just one app window — plays live behind the on-screen controller.
+The video goes straight from your PC to your phone, never through our servers.

 Up to eight phones per PC.
 Each phone gets its own session code from the admin page, and you can force a layout or button skin per slot.